-Science Confirms Children Inherit Their Intelligence from Their Mothers.
+Children Do Inherit Intelligence From Their Mothers.
 That’s right, a good part of your sharp brain comes from your mom!
 Of course, genetics aren’t the only factor involved in intelligence, and even scientists admit that there’s still a lot we don’t understand about the role it plays in psychological traits.
 Below, we’ll get into the much debated (and heatedly at that) results of those studies as well as some of the other factors that play a strong role in your overall intellect.

 It’s pretty safe to say that we inherit a lot from our parents, and even our grandparents, great-grandparents, great-great-grandparents…you get the idea.
 From the color of your eyes to the coarseness of your hair right down to your love (or hatred) for cilantro, genes form the foundation for much of who we are.

-When it comes to intelligence, though, things get a little interesting.
+When it comes to intelligence, though, things get a little interesting…and complicated.
 Some studies conclude your mom is the one that’s primarily responsible for just how smart you’ll become, and it’s not just about genetics.
 Let’s look at a few that support the idea that intelligence comes from mom.

 Science-backed evidence that intelligence comes from mom